mourisl/Rcorrector/README.md

-		-s seq_files: comma separated files for single-end data sets -1 seq_files_left: comma separated files for the first mate in the paried-end data sets -2 seq_files_right: comma separated files for the second mate in the paired-end data sets Optional
+		-s seq_files: comma separated files for single-end data sets -1 seq_files_left: comma separated files for the first mate in the paried-end data sets -2 seq_files_right: comma separated files for the second mate in the paired-end data sets -i seq_files_interleaved: comma sperated files for interleaved paired-end data sets Optional
 		-k INT: kmer_length (default: 23)
 		-od STRING: output_file_directory (default: ./)
 		-t INT: number of threads to use (default: 1)
 		-trim : allow trimming (default: false)
-		-maxcorK INT: the maximum number of correction within k-bp window (default: 4) -ek INT: expected number of kmers; does not affect the correctness of program but affects the memory usage (default: 100000000);
+		-maxcorK INT: the maximum number of correction within k-bp window (default: 4) -ek INT: expected number of kmers; does not affect the correctness of program but affects the memory usage (default: 100000000)
+		-stdout: output the corrected reads to stdout (default: not used) -stage INT: start from which stage (default: 0) 0-start from begining(storing kmers in bloom filter) ;
+			1-start from count kmers showed up in bloom filter;
+			2-start from dumping kmer counts into a jf_dump file;
+			3-start from error correction.

 ### Output